andrewjohnlowe/getdata_project/CodeBook.md

     + This step concludes the second part of the exercise
 5. The data is summarised by calculating the mean of each measurement, grouped by activity and subject
-6. A data file in CSV format, _tidydata.csv_, is produced in the working directory
+6. A data file in CSV format, _tidydata.txt_, is produced in the working directory